Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   Click this button to cancel your selection.

   - [PRINT]
   Click this button to create the evaluation report in a printable format.
+An evaluation report preview is displayed in a new window.

 ### BWA